Juan O'Gorman

-Juan O'Gorman (July 6, 1905 – January 17, 1982) was a Mexican painter and architect.
+Juan O'Gorman (6 July 1905 – 17 January 1982) was a Mexican painter and architect.

 Early life and family

-Juan O'Gorman was born on 6 July 1905 in Coyoacán, then a village to the south of Mexico City and now a borough of the Federal District, to an Irish immigrant father, Cecil and Encarnación O'Gorman (née O'Gorman).
+Juan O'Gorman was born on 6 July 1905 in Coyoacán, then a village to the south of Mexico City and now a borough of the city, to an Irish immigrant father, Cecil Crawford O'Gorman and Encarnación O'Gorman Moreno.
 His parents were distant cousins.
 He had three younger siblings, Edmundo, Margarita and Tomás.
 Despite his father's influence, O'Gorman chose to focus on architecture early in his career.
-In 1927, he graduated from Academy of San Carlos, the Art and Architecture school at the National Autonomous University.
+In 1927, he graduated from Academy of San Carlos, the Art and Architecture school at the National Autonomous University of Mexico.

 His first marriage was to Nina Wright, Russian-American architect.
 He later married Helen Fowler, an American artist with whom he had an adopted daughter.

 Career

 San Ángel houses

 In 1929, O'Gorman purchased a plot containing two tennis courts in Mexico City's San Ángel colonia.
 On the plot, O'Gorman constructed a small house and studio intended for use by his father, now known as the Cecil O'Gorman House.
 The building's forms were strongly influenced by the work of Le Corbusier, whose theories of architecture O'Gorman studied.
 O'Gorman dubbed the house the first functionalist structure in Latin America.

-Diego Rivera, a contemporary of O'Gorman, impressed with the design of the Cecil O'Gorman House, commissioned the architect to design a home for him and Frida Kahlo on an adjacent plot.
+Diego Rivera, a contemporary of O'Gorman, impressed with the design of the Cecil O'Gorman House, commissioned the architect to design a home for him and Frida Kahlo on an adjacent plot (O'Gorman and Kahlo had been friends since high school in Coyoacan).
 The house was built in a similar functionalist style from 1931 to 1932.
 The Rivera-Kahlo house was two houses connected by a bridge.
 Both houses were purchased to be restored and opened to the public with the Rivera-Kahlo house operating as a museum.

 Schools

 In 1932, Narciso Bassols, then Secretary of Education, appointed O'Gorman to the position of Head of Architectural Office of the Ministry of Public Education, where he went on to design and build 26 elementary schools in Mexico City.
 The schools were built with the philosophy of "eliminating all architectural style and executing constructions technically."

-After 6 years of functionalist projects, O'Gorman turned away from strict functionalism later in life and worked to develop an organic architecture, combining the influence of Frank Lloyd Wright with traditional Mexican constructions.